Three Ways Telcos Can Win in a 5G World

 Challenge #3: Consumers Don’t See the Future Possibilities of 5G

 To gain buy-in, consumers must be excited about the technology.
 That’s an arduous task when there’s no perceived need.
-Half of consumers are currently satisfied with their home internet and feel they’re already paying too much for their current service.
+Almost two-thirds of Americans are currently satisfied with their home and mobile internet.
+They also feel like they're paying too much for their current service.
 While two thirds of respondents in McKinsey’s survey say they want a better understanding of 5G’s capabilities, but do not see any revolutionary applications enabled by the technology.
 Customers aren’t wowed yet.
 But they could be, if shown the possibilities.
 Deloitte’s report shows that 25% of 5G users are already streaming more, and gaming more, thanks to their 5G phones.
 Yet, they say they would value 5G more if they could also access innovative digital services and apps designed to leverage the service.

 How Telcos Can Win:

 This may be why many 5G network providers are using the promise of cloud gaming and rich media to drive 5G subscriptions.
 These often come with appealing “add-ons” such as subscriptions to popular third-party streaming services and unlimited data plans.
-However, now’s the time to get consumers, especially younger consumers, excited about future applications of 5G technology.
-This could include 5G's enabling of VR (Virtual Reality) and augmented reality (AR) games and virtual shopping experiences, the enhanced connectivity of home robots, and the evolution of smartphones with holographic projection or the next gen of “smart” AR glasses which could be available as early as next year.
+However, now’s the time to get consumers, especially younger consumers, excited about future applications of 5G and 5.5G technology.
+This could include 5G's enabling of VR (Virtual Reality) and augmented reality (AR) games and "smart" AI-enabled glasses that blend virtual experiences with real life.
+Or the exciting possibilities of enhanced connectivity with home robots and devices with holographic projection capabilities.
 By driving these early adopters towards a technology that can enable all these wonderful things, this could encourage those who lag behind through the clever use of “FOMO”, or fear of missing out.

 How We Can Help You Win in a 5G World